Ninth European Parliament: European Parliament statistics

-There are 266 women MEPs, 37.7% of the whole Parliament.
-Kira Peter-Hansen of Denmark is the youngest MEP at 21, while Silvio Berlusconi (former Prime Minister of Italy), is the oldest at the age of 82.
-The average age of all MEPs is 50.
+There were 266 women MEPs, 37.7% of the whole Parliament.
+Kira Peter-Hansen of Denmark was the youngest MEP at 21, while Silvio Berlusconi (former Prime Minister of Italy), was the oldest at the age of 82.
+The average age of all MEPs was 50.

-387 of current MEPs is newly elected and weren't members of European Parliament before.
+387 of the MEPs were newly elected and weren't members of European Parliament before.
 295 MEPs were also members of the previous Parliament.
-16 of current MEPs held position before, but not between 2014 and 2019.
+16 of the MEPs held position before, but not between 2014 and 2019.